JuliaReach/ARCH2018_RE/README.md

    $ chmod 744 run.sh
    ```

-2. If running a script gave failures, try running it a second time.
+2. If running one of the shell scripts give failures, try running it a second time.